keychat-io/bot-service-ai/README.md

 1. Connect to relay, receive and send messages
 2. Maintain an ecash wallet and provide payment API

-## Set Bot Metadata
+## a.
+Set the Bot Metadata
-Once set, the app will recognize this account as a bot.
+Once set success, the keychat app will recognize this account as a bot.

+Command: `ts-node src/config/update-metadata.ts`

+or

 ```
 curl -X POST -H 'Content-type: application/json' --data '{"name":"ChatGPT","type":"Chatbot","description":"I am an AI-powered assistant designed to help answer a variety of questions and provide information.I can assist you in acquiring knowledge, explaining concepts, offering advice, and even help with simple calculations or translations.","commands":[{"name":"/h","description":"Show help message"},{"name":"/m","description":"Which model do you prefer, GPT-4o or 4o-mini?"}],"botPricePerMessageRequest":{"type":"botPricePerMessageRequest","message":"I am an AI-powered assistant designed to help answer a variety of questions and provide information.
 I can assist you in acquiring knowledge, explaining concepts, offering advice, and even help with simple calculations or translations.\n\nYou need to pay in ecash for each message sent.
 Please select a model to start chat","priceModels":[{"name":"GPT-4o-mini","description":"","price":1,"unit":"sat","mints":[]},{"name":"GPT-4o","description":"","price":4,"unit":"sat","mints":[]},{"name":"GPT-4-Turbo","description":"","price":8,"unit":"sat","mints":[]}]}}' http://0.0.0.0:5001/metadata/2714ef65b4f14c5c74b1d817eefcc1a994835de3034bfd2d5e2d3e8abbbadf32